Roblox/nomad-driver-containerd/README.md

 The service stanza instructs Nomad to register a service with Consul.

 ## Tests

+If you are running the tests locally, use the [`vagrant VM`](Vagrantfile) provided in the repository.

 ```
+$ vagrant up
+$ vagrant ssh containerd-linux
-$ make test
+$ sudo make test
 ```
 **NOTE**: These are destructive tests and can leave the system in a changed state.<br/>
-It is highly recommended to run these tests either as part of a CI/CD system or on a immutable infrastructure e.g VMs.
+It is highly recommended to run these tests either as part of a CI/CD system e.g. circleci or on a immutable infrastructure e.g vagrant VMs.

 ## Cleanup
 ```